-That’s obviously an extreme, and I’m not implying that every classroom across the country looks like that.
+That’s obviously an extreme example (although a real one), and I’m not implying that every classroom across the country looks like that.
 But the fact that that sort of classroom could be held up as exemplary at a public school is by itself quite disturbing.

 In that model, I suspect, chaos is seen as a sign of authenticity – an indication that students are learning naturally (the highest goal of education), without any of that boring, “rote” memorization stuff.